-The density of any new development should be in character with the local surrounding area, respect the semi-rural nature of the parish and be designed to give an impression of spaciousness with uniform houses and plots being avoided.

-All new developments allocated under this Revised Neighbourhood Plan will conform to a maximum of 18.5 dph unless the design and conformity to the village vernacular or other policies within the Revised Neighbourhood Plan support a different density.
-Such a decision to be agreed in advance with the Loxwood Parish Council.
+- a) The density of any new development should be in character with the local surrounding area, respect the semi-rural nature of the parish and be designed to give an impression of spaciousness with uniform houses and plots being avoided. - b) All new developments allocated under this Revised Neighbourhood Plan should have a density of approximately 18 dwellings per hectare unless the design and conformity to the village vernacular or other policies within the Revised Neighbourhood Plan support a different density.

-16.14.
-Built Environment- Vernacular policy
+17.15.
+Built Environment - Vernacular policy

-16.14.1.
+17.15.1.
 The vernacular of the parish is defined in the Village Design Statement (VDS) which was written in 2003.
 The opportunity has been taken to incorporate the VDS recommendations into this Neighbourhood Plan.
 The VDS forms part of the reference evidence base for this document.

-16.14.2.
+17.15.2.
 The parish building style has developed over the last 400 years using materials from local brickworks utilizing the abundant weald clay.

-16.14.3.
+17.15.3.
 Walls are generally of clay brick in shades of red and brown, while the upper sections are frequently covered with clay tiles in similar colours.
 Light colours are rare.
 Some walls are painted white or cream and some are clad in painted wooden boards.

-16.14.4.
+17.15.4.
 Roofs are mostly of red and brown clay tiles while weathered concrete tiles are not uncommon.
 Older buildings exhibit Horsham stone tiles and there is some use of slate, particularly in the centre of Loxwood.
 The roofs tend to be plain with occasional use of gable windows.

-16.14.5.
+17.15.5.
 There are very few large dormer windows but, in general, they do not fit the local style.
 Ridges are straight or have the regional characteristic hip at each end of the roofline.

-16.14.6.
+17.15.6.
 Most houses are two storeys with roof angles typically 45 degrees.
 One recent exception to this building style is in Willetts Way, which features many three-story houses with high rooflines incorporating acute angles on small plots that are not in keeping with the existing houses.

-16.14.7.
+17.15.7.
 In the main, screening for housing plots is provided by hedging, but also some post and rail fencing.
 Boarded fences to the front of houses tend to give a hard line and are not common.
 In the newer developments, open plan is common but, in most cases, the open space has been planted with some trees and bushes.

-16.14.8.
+17.15.8.
 The Neighbourhood Plan will seek to ensure that any new houses built in the parish of Loxwood reflect the general theme expressed in building styles and materials used over many years.

-16.14.9.
-The parish has many listed buildings and houses of historic interest as defined in appendix 2.
+17.15.9.
+The parish has many listed buildings and houses of historic interest as defined in Appendix 2.
 These buildings will be protected to ensure that any development respects and preserves their setting, form and character so that any special architectural or historic interest is maintained.

-The Built Environment - Vernacular Policy will apply to all new developments of one or more houses.
+Policy 15 - Built Environment Vernacular Policy

+This policy will apply to all new developments of one or more houses.